keithmmitchell/osticket-prereqs/README.md

 ![image](https://github.com/keithmmitchell/osticket-prereqs/assets/174253055/ad1dc287-0053-44a3-980f-701a854720be)

-In the Advanced window select Disable Inheritance so it stop inheriting from it's parent.
+In the Advanced window select Disable Inheritance to stop it inheriting from it's parent.

 <br />